shienlong/parallel/README.md

 ### Laptop (Windows 10 machine)
 - Why:
   - Act as the VNC server
-  - Act as the display unit to access VNC GUI and Node-RED interface
+  - Act as the display unit to access VNC GUI and Node-RED Flow interface

 ### Raspberry Pi 4 (Model B)
 - Low-cost compute unit